North Carolina vs. Pittsburgh Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 North Carolina vs. Pittsburgh Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 2

-Tuesday's game between the Pittsburgh Panthers (9-4, 0-2 ACC) and the No. 8 North Carolina Tar Heels (9-3, 1-0 ACC) at Petersen Events Center has a good chance to be a competitive matchup, as our computer prediction projects a final score of 77-76, with Pittsburgh taking home the win.
-Tipoff is at 7:00 PM ET on January 2.
+Tuesday's contest between the Pittsburgh Panthers (9-4, 0-2 ACC) and No. 8 North Carolina Tar Heels (9-3, 1-0 ACC) going head to head at Petersen Events Center has a projected final score of 77-76 (based on our computer prediction) in favor of Pittsburgh, so it should be a competitive matchup.
+The game will start at 7:00 PM ET on January 2.

-Based on our computer prediction, Pittsburgh is projected to cover the point spread (4.5) against North Carolina.
-The two teams are expected to go under the 158.5 total.
+According to our computer prediction, Pittsburgh should cover the spread, which currently sits at 4.5.
+The two sides are projected to go under the 157.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!